KVikram/angular-news-application-with-material/README.md

 # News Application With Angular and Material Design

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8 later upgraded to 7.3.x.

 ## Project overview